-Management LOLC Holdings PLC has a functional organization structurer and all Head of Departments (HODs) report to the Group Managing Director (MD).
-The HoldCo is equipped with well experienced and qualified management team.
+Organizational Structure LOLC Holdings PLC has a functional organization structurer and all Head of Departments (HODs) report to the Group Managing Director (MD).

+Management Team The HoldCo is equipped with well experienced and qualified management team.
 Mr. Kapila Jayawardana, operates as the Group MD and is associated with the LOLC Group since 2007.
 He has 15 years of experience in the LOLC Group, both locally and internationally in several fields.
 He has also served on several Boards and Board Committees within the Group.

-The management of the HoldCo ensures its effectiveness by efficient coordination between its SBUs through conducting meetings at different intervals as per the internal SOPs.
+Management Effectiveness The management of the HoldCo ensures its effectiveness by efficient coordination between its SBUs through conducting meetings at different intervals as per the internal SOPs.
 Senior Management personnel are well experienced and aptly qualified for their roles.

-The Group has in place an Enterprise-wide Risk Management (ERM) framework to ensure a structured process of Internal Audit and Risk Management.
+Control Environment The Group has in place an Enterprise-wide Risk Management (ERM) framework to ensure a structured process of Internal Audit and Risk Management.
+Enterprise risk management unit has its reporting line to the Board of Management via the integrated Risk Management Committee and the Board Audit Committees.